THE STRATEGIC IMPERATIVE OF STAYING INFORMED ON REGULATORY CHANGES

 1. PAVING THE WAY FOR FOREIGN INVESTMENT AND ECONOMIC DIVERSIFICATION

-In its commitment to creating an environment that not only encourages international businesses to invest and operate within the Kingdom but also recognizes the fundamental role foreign investment plays in achieving long-term sustainable development, the Saudi government has recently announced simplified procedures for international business travellers.
-This includes expanding the issuance of electronic business visit visa to encompass all countries and reducing barriers to entry.
-Investors are no longer required to visit the Saudi embassy, instead the entire process can be completed online to issue a one-year e-visa valid for multiple entries.
+In its desire to foster an environment that would allow International businesses to invest and operate in the Kingdom; and in recognition of the crucial importance that foreign investment has for achieving long term sustainable developmental goals, the Saudi government recently announced faster processes for international business travellers, including expanding the issuance of electronic business visit visas, now to all countries, and reducing other barriers to entry.
+Foreign investors no longer need to visit the Saudi embassy; all is done online until you get the e-visa that can be issued for one year with unlimited entries.

 3. IMPACT ON COMPANY FORMATION AND STRUCTURES:

-On January 19, 2023, Saudi Arabia announced a new Companies Act, replacing the previous Company Law of 2015 and the Professional Companies Law of 2019.
-This comprehensive law governs all forms of entities in the Saudi market.
+On 19 January, the Saudi Arabian government indicated that the new Companies Act was coming into effect with a total rethink and replacement of the previous Company Law in 2015 and the Professional Companies Law in 2019, which represents the unified law governing all forms of entities in the Saudi market.

 Understanding these updated regulations is crucial for investors, enabling them to comprehend the complexities of company formation in the Kingdom of Saudi Arabia.
 It also facilitates foreign investment, making it easier for investors to establish startup-friendly legal structures with simplified compliance requirements.